Srafi3107/TODO-APP/README.md

 Features

-Add Tasks: Quickly add new tasks using the input form.
+1. Add Tasks: Quickly add new tasks using the input form.

-Edit Tasks: Modify your existing tasks inline by toggling between Edit and Save.
+2. Edit Tasks: Modify your existing tasks inline by toggling between Edit and Save.

-Delete Tasks: Remove tasks from the list with a single click.
+3. Delete Tasks: Remove tasks from the list with a single click.

-Mark as Completed: Cross out completed tasks with a visual line-through style.
+4. Mark as Completed: Cross out completed tasks with a visual line-through style.

-Set Task Priority

-Highlight important tasks with a Priority toggle that visually distinguishes them from others.
+5. Set Task Priority: Highlight important tasks with a Priority toggle that visually distinguishes them from others.

-💻 Responsive UI
+Responsive UI

 Clean layout that works on both desktop and mobile devices.

-🛠️ Tech Stack: HTML5 and CSS3
+Tech Stack: HTML5 and CSS3